mshanGithub/msbotframework/docs/BF Labeling Guide.md

 - Keep names clear and concise.
 - Keep names short.
 Use acronyms when necessary and provide a description.
 - Always to provide a description for a label so user know when to use them.
-- Multiple-word labels should use sentence case (i.e.: use `Area: Functional tests` instead of `Area: Functional Tests`).
+- Multiple-category labels should use sentence case (i.e.: use `Area: Functional tests` instead of `Area: Functional Tests`).

-## Format
+## Multi category labels format

-In order to be able to parse the different labels in reports we use a colon followed by a whitespace (`": "`) to separate the categories and subcategories in a label.
+In order to be able to parse some labels in reports we use a colon followed by a whitespace (`": "`) to separate the categories and subcategories in a label.

 The general format of a label is: